 What Will You Experience?

-The workshop ends on March 17th, 2020 after dropping you off at the airport in Santa Anna, Cuba to catch your flight home.
+The workshop ends on March 13th, 2020 after dropping you off at the airport in Santa Clara, Cuba to catch your flight back to Miami.

-We will meet as a group in Miami (MIA), FL on March 12th, 2020 before boarding the same flight to Havana, Cuba (HAV).
+We will meet as a group in Miami (MIA), FL on March 6th, 2020 before boarding the same flight to Havana, Cuba (HAV).
 We will be returning to Miami (MIA) from Santa Clara, Cuba on the night of March 13th.
 To be safe, you will want to book a room at a hotel near the MIA airport and fly home the following day.

 If you are a US citizen, the answer is YES, but don't worry.
 We will handle all of your VISA needs when it comes to preparing for this trip.